 Creating Custom Templates

 If you're on a Standard Plan or higher, you can create extra custom templates for your project.
-All custom templates will automatically have the Text & Files and Metadata tabs.
-You can disable the metadata tab by disabling all its fields if you need to.
+All custom templates will automatically have the Text and Meta data & Files tabs.
+You can disable the Meta data & Files tab by disabling all its fields if you need to.

-Creating a custom template is done by clicking the template selection menu and clicking the create new template link.
+To create a custom template, click the template selection menu and click on create new template link.

-You can then make your new template the default one, rename it, or delete it by clicking the three dots next to the template selection menu.
+You can access the template options by clicking the dotted menu next to the template selection menu.

 Keep in mind that when you set a template as the default, you won't be able to delete it.
-You will need to select a different template, make it the new default one and only then you can delete the previous template.
+You will need to select a different template and make that the new default and only after that can you delete the template you want to delete.

-There are several ways to apply your template to an assignment or task (or to a group of them).
+There are several ways to apply your template to a content item or brief (or to a group of them).

-- Via the template name link - clicking this pops out a template selection modal.
+- Via the template name link - clicking this brings out the template selection modal.

-- Via actions tab - same as #1, but for single items.
+- Via actions column - brings out a similar type of menu as #1, but for single items

 Let's say you have two templates.

 One template is the default template.
-Let's call this Template A.
+We'll call this Template A.

-The second template has a custom tab, and most fields in the metadata tabs for this template are disabled, save for the featured image, and tags.
-Let's call this Template B.
+The second template has a custom tab, and most fields in the meta data & files tab for this template are disabled.
+The only ones enabled are the featured image, tags, and files widget.
+We'll call this Template B.

-At first, you decided to use Template A for an assignment.
-You finished working on it and everything in the metadata tab is filled with data.
+You used Template A for a content item.
+You finished working on it and everything in its meta data & files tab is filled with data.

-However, you then decided to use Template B, so you switched to it.
-You can now see that the metadata tab only has two fields: the featured image and tags.
-This is because all other metadata fields are disabled in Template B. You now also a custom tab with two custom fields: a text field and a text area field.
+You decided to switch to Template B. The meta data & files tab now only has three fields: the featured image and tags as well as the files widget.
+There's also a custom tab with two custom fields: a text field and a text area field.

-But then you decided to go back to Template A.
+Then you decided to switch back to Template A.

-If a field in the metadata tab contains data and then you switch to a different template with said field disabled, the data it contains will be discarded upon switching.
+If a field in the meta data & files tab contains data and then you switch to a different template with said field disabled, the data it contains will be discarded upon switching.

 On the other hand, data held by custom fields persist no matter how many times you switch templates.
-The only time data associated with a custom field is deleted is when you delete the assignment or delete the template using the custom field itself.
+The only time data associated with a custom field is deleted is when you delete the content item or delete the template using the custom field itself.

 Working with WordPress